What Actually Won RCB the 2025 Title

 Prediction: Top Three, Title Possible

 RCB will finish in the top three.
-Their batting depth, Kohli's experience, and the bowling core around Siraj give them the structural consistency to qualify comfortably.
+Their batting depth, Kohli's experience, and the bowling core around Yash Dayal give them the structural consistency to qualify comfortably.
 A second consecutive title is possible — particularly if Hazlewood is available throughout — but the historical weight of title defences and the tactical attention they will face makes it a stretch.
 CricMind rates RCB at a 78% playoff probability and a 16% title probability.

 FAQ